 Research Projects

-The Research Network on Law and Neuroscience focuses on six main legal problems.
+The Research Network on Law and Neuroscience focuses on five main legal problems.
 The first two problems are primarily empirical and concern the challenges for law of ascertaining mental states of defendants and witnesses.
 The second two problems are also principally empirical and concern questions of a defendant’s mental and behavioral capacities.
 The final two problems are conceptual and cross-cutting and concern the difficulties that neuroscientific evidence poses for judges making evidentiary decisions.
 The research can be understood within this conceptual framework (opens as .pdf).

 Researchers working on these problems will be: